ovlmid/DiscoGambling/README.md

 # DiscoGambling
 DiscoGambling is a discord.py bot,

-His job is to let the users play various gambling game like:
+His job is to let the users play various \n gambling game like:\n
+\n
 --> Blackjack
 --> Poker
 --> Roulotte
 --> Slots